EdgeFirstAI/documentation/docs/discrete/models/validate_fusion.md

 # Validate Fusion Model

 Now that you have trained a Fusion model, you can now start validating your model.
-This will briefly show the steps for validating a model, but for an in depth tutorial, please see [Validating Fusion](../../models/fusion/validation.md).
+This will briefly show the steps for validating a model, but for an in depth tutorial, please see [Validating Fusion Models](../../models/validation/fusion/managed.md).

 On the train session card, expand the session details.